rails/rails/guides/source/threading_and_code_execution.md

 execute several jobs at the same time.
 Action Cable channels are managed this way too.

+You can read more about these processes, and how to configure them, in the [Framework Behavior](#framework-behavior) section.

 These mechanisms all involve multiple threads, each managing work for a unique instance of some object (controller, job, channel), while sharing the global process space (such as classes and their configurations, and global variables).